-The Insurance Emporium's Lifetime Gold dog insurance policy will cover you for 50% of the price of pets aged 6 years or more, or 25% of the price of neutered pets up to the age of 6 years, up to a maximum of £1,500.
+The Insurance Emporium's Lifetime Gold dog insurance policy will cover you for the price you paid for your pet minus 50% of the price of pets aged 6 years or more, or 25% of the price of neutered pets up to the age of 6 years, up to a maximum of £1,500.
 M&S' Premier pet insurance - like most plans - will also cover up to £1,500 to reimburse you for a lost or stolen dog.

 You should note that the rising cost of pets has not yet been reflected in loss or theft cover and according to Pets4Homes the average price of a puppy in 2021 was £1,900 which means that the majority of insurance policies would not cover the average cost of a dog.

 Will I have to pay an excess fee if I claim for a lost or stolen pet?